raiguard/ModernGadgets/README.md

 Contributions are welcome!
 If you would like to add your own code, feel free to fork the repository and submit a pull request when ready.
 However, please keep in mind that I may substantially redesign your code or reject the pull request completely according to my own discretion.
 If I do accept a pull request from you or you help in any way, your name will be added to the credits under "developers".

 ## Credits
-iamanai - Code, design
+Designed and programmed by Caleb Heuer (iamanai).

+Backend code based on "Gadgets" by SilverAzide.

+Weather assets taken from WxDataWeather (by jsmorley and SilverAzide).

+Settings toggle buttons and close buttons taken from Droptop (by virginityrocks).

+"Roboto" Font taken from Google Fonts, under the Apache License, version 2.0.

+### Additional Attributions:

-SilverAzide - ActiveNet plugin, Fixed Precision Format script
+SilverAzide - ActiveNet plugin, fixed precision format script

-stangowner - HWiNFO plugin, HWiNFO SMV application
+stangowner - HWiNFO Plugin, HWiNFO Shared Memory Viewer

+Jeffrey Morley - RainRGB, Rainmeter

-balala - Assisted with Disks Meter's dynamic height adjustment functionality
+balala - Help with fixing Disks Meter's dynamic height adjustment

-jsmorley - Rainmeter, RainRGB